rpm-software-management/dnf/doc/conf_ref.rst

     Exclude packages of this repository, specified by a name or a glob and separated by a comma, from all operations.

+``throttle, bandwidth``
+    The 'throttle' option limits the downloading speed.
+It might be an absolute value (in bytes per second) or a percentage, relative to the value of the 'bandwidth' option.
+'0' means no throttling (the default).

+    The input to both options is a string containing a (possibly floating point) number followed by an optional unit.
+Valid units are 'k', 'M', 'G'.
+    Case is ignored.
+The convention that 1k = 1024 bytes is used.

 ``proxy``
     string